Curry scores 47, Warriors beat Kings to end 5-game skid

-SAN FRANCISCO (AP)Stephen Curry scored a season-high 47 points, knocking down seven 3-pointers, and the Golden State Warriors beat the Sacramento Kings 116-113 on Monday night to snap a five-game losing streak.
+SAN FRANCISCO, Calif.
+(AP)Stephen Curry scored a season-high 47 points, knocking down seven 3-pointers, and the Golden State Warriors beat the Sacramento Kings 116-113 on Monday night to snap a five-game losing streak.

-”Steph was breathtaking,” Warriors coach Steve Kerr said. ”He’s one of the greatest players of all time.
-He plays well on so many nights. this even seemed like something special for him.”

 Andrew Wiggins had 25 points and Klay Thompson added 16 for the Warriors before Curry made two free throws with 1.3 seconds left to secure the win.